 Casa Petra Vera

 Development will feature creative workspaces, our personal residence, and guest accomodations.
-Our structures and contributions to their adjacent landscapes are being designed to efficiently provide the comfort of human amenities in spaces which take cues from surrounding nature and create conditions for meaningful interaction with the natural world - an architectural intent sometimes described as biophilic.
+Our built environment is being designed to efficiently provide comfortable amenities in spaces which take cues from surrounding nature, and create conditions for meaningful interaction with the natural world - an architectural intent sometimes described as biophilic.

 Having experienced the pace and hurdles of working within nonprofit status, we are founding Casa Petra Vera as a simple co-proprietorship with modest upkeep and transparent integrity.